go-automate/k6-typescript-framework/README.md

 ## Checking your Code :100:

+Use:

+`yarn check-types`

-Use `yarn check-types` to check your code against type safety and the rules set in your [tsconfig.json file](tsconfig.json).
-You can also have this running while you work using `yarn check-types:watch`.
+to check your code against type safety and the rules set in your [tsconfig.json file](tsconfig.json).
+You can also have this running while you work using:

+`yarn check-types:watch`.

 **PLEASE NOTE** I haven't set up `ESLint` and `Prettier` which this framework, but it's recommended that you do so.